1998 Regular Session

 WHEREAS, tragedy struck the congregation on March 23, 1924 when fire swept throughout downtown Brandon and St. Luke's Episcopal Church was among the structures destroyed; and

 WHEREAS, with a great many prayers, gifts from throughout the state and hard work, the congregation built a new church by the end of the year; and

 WHEREAS, St. Luke's in Brandon is one of Mississippi's oldest continuously worshipping Episcopal parishes; and

 WHEREAS, its generosity and leadership are responsible for the formation of other congregations at St. Matthew's in Forest and St. Peter's-by-the-Lake near the Ross Barnett Reservoir; and

 WHEREAS, on October 18, 1998, St. Luke's Episcopal Church in Brandon will culminate its anniversary observance with a special "St. Luke's Day" celebration of 150 years in Rankin County, Mississippi:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That St. Luke's Episcopal Church in Brandon is commended and congratulated in this the 150th anniversary year for its contributions to its community, the Episcopal Diocese of Mississippi, the Protestant Episcopal Church, the State of Mississippi and the United States of America.

-BE IT FURTHER RESOLVED, That this resolution be presented to Steve Cox and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be presented to The Right Rev. A.C.
+Marble, Jr., Bishop of the Diocese of Mississippi, The Rev. R.W.
+Hyde, III, St. Luke's rector, and St. Luke's vestry and congregation, and that copies be made available to the Capitol Press Corps.